The oldest botanical garden in France

 Partnership –

-To mark the end ofMonopolis, American poetAnne Boyerwill honor us with her presence for a public reading of her poems in the magnificent setting of Montpellier's botanical garden.
-In the exhibition hosted by Mécènes du Sud, Anne Boyer presents acollection of poemsentitled Money City As Fuck, excerpts of which have been co-translated into French by Lou Ferrand, Manon Michèle, and Mona Varichon and accompanied by her letter of resignation from her position as poetry editor of the New York Times Magazine.
+To mark the end ofMonopolis, American poetAnne Boyerwill honor us with her presence for a public reading of her poems in the magnificent setting of the Jardin des Plantes in Montpellier.
+In the exhibition hosted at Mécènes du Sud, Anne Boyer presents herpoetry collection*Money City As Fuck*, excerpts of which have been co-translated into French by Lou Ferrand, Manon Michèle, and Mona Varichon and are accompanied by her letter of resignation from her position as poetry editor at *The New York Times Magazine*.

-In 2014, Anne Boyer was diagnosed with a very aggressive form of triple-negative breast cancer, which led her to work on healthcare policy in an era of precariousness.
-Her book about the disease,Those Who Do Not Die, was awarded the prestigiousPulitzer Prize.
-According to critic Chris Strofollino, Boyer's work "expands the boundaries of poetry and memoir as we know them."
+In 2014, Anne Boyer was diagnosed with a highly aggressive form of triple-negative breast cancer, which led her to focus on healthcare policy in an era of precariousness.
+Her book about her illness,*Celles qui ne meurent pas*, was awarded the highly prestigiousPulitzer Prize.
+According to critic Chris Strofollino, Boyer’s work “pushes the boundaries of poetry and memoir as we know them.”

 Biography of Anne Boyer